Safety It’s Working Everyday

 Safety At Every Step

-The first step in any SPS project when it comes to safety.
-Getting all of the pieces in place and on the same page with safety.
-From the office to the job site with training and communication procedures.
+Planning is the first step in any SPS project when it comes to safety.
+All of the pieces need to be in place and on the same page.
+From the office to the job site, everything needs to be planned out with training and communication procedures.

-Executing on the plan from step one with daily/nightly safety briefings and tool box talks relevant to the job at hand.
-Making sure everyone knows the plan for project work to be done correctly and safely.
+Executing on the plan from step one with daily/nightly safety briefings and relevant tool box talks means that everyone knows the plan for project work to be done correctly and safely.

-In this final step, all parts of the project team work to ensure that the project is completed as planned and as safely as possible by integrating any changes deemed necessary in the prior steps.
+In this final step, all parts of the project team work to ensure that the project is completed as planned and as safely as possible by integrating any necessary changes.

 • Site Safety

-Scan this QR code with your cell phone and make an observation!
+Scan this QR code with your cell phone to submit an observation.

 Observations come directly to the Safety Department.
 Good or bad we want to hear about it!